 2. The handbook says I will get either a hot lunch at the school or $5.00 per day for lunch.
 Which will I get?

 Neither.
 The host families will have a selection of foods available for you to pack your own lunch every day, just as the children in the family do.
 There is no lunch available to be purchased at our school, although there are microwaves for adults to heat food.

 Interns only work four days a week and can have off Monday, Tuesday or Thursday.
 Many interns use this time to visit local high schools or middle schools and observe master teachers of English, history, or whatever subject the intern plans to teach eventually.
 Many host families plan weekend activities to show the interns the beauty of Alaska.
 Our interns also often schedule things to do together on the weekends.

 Interns live with host families who have children at Rilke Schule.
 This makes taking the intern to school and picking them up much easier.
 Many of the children like to practice their German with the interns and even a few of the parents are learning German, but the main language of the host families is English.
 Many families at Rilke Schule share driving duties (carpool) and its usually easy to find rides back and forth if the interns schedule is different from the host families.

 5. Will I get to participate in school activities?

 Interns will get a chance to accompany children on fieldtrips such as trips to concerts, museums, plays, science trips, camping trips,etc. Not all interns can go on all trips, but the school will make every effort to ensure that everyone gets to attend at least one trip.
-If family transportation allows it, interns may help lead after-school clubs such as Theater AG, Spanish or French Club, soccer, homework club, art, science or math club.
+If family transportation allows it, interns are encouraged to participate in after-school clubs.

 6. When will I get my pocket money?